Hoseman/world-travel-plugin/README.md

 # world-travel-plugin
-A world travel Wordpress plugin
+A world travel Wordpress plugin using a countries API